 Please note that it is the authors’ responsibility to ensure that their submission is written in grammatically correct, substantively clear, and stylistically engaging English.
 As a general rule, we strongly prefer that authors conduct a thorough copyedit or employ a professional editor familiar with academic language (rather than simply someone who happens to be a “native” speaker) before sending a submission to us.
 Manuscripts with serious writing issues will be rejected.
 Language editing does not guarantee that your manuscript will be accepted for publication, but will likely increase the likelihood that the content of your argument is fully understood by the editors and the reviewers.

 3) Word length

 Manuscripts for regular articles are usually between 8000 and 9000 words including endnotes, but excluding the title, author name, abstract, and keywords.
+Each table or figure that covers half a page in standard MS Word page format can be counted as 100 words of text for word count estimation purposes.
 For Perspectives Submissions or Review Articles, the manuscripts should generally be between 3500 to 4500 words.

 4) Abstract and Keywords

 Each article manuscript submission should be accompanied by an abstract of not more than 250 words, indicating the central puzzle or question, summarizing the major argument of the article, and the significance of the manuscript for the existing body of knowledge.